Command-line interface: History

-The command-line interface evolved from a form of communication conducted by people over teleprinter (TTY) machines.
+The command-line interface evolved from a form of communication conducted by people over teleprinter/teletype (TTY) machines.
 Sometimes these involved sending an order or a confirmation using telex.
-Early computer systems often used teleprinter as the means of interaction with an operator.
+Early computer systems often used a teleprinter to interact with an operator.

 The mechanical teleprinter was replaced by a "glass tty", a keyboard and screen emulating the teleprinter.
 "Smart" terminals permitted additional functions, such as cursor movement over the entire screen, or local editing of data on the terminal for transmission to the computer.
-As the microcomputer revolution replaced the traditional – minicomputer + terminals – time sharing architecture, hardware terminals were replaced by terminal emulators — PC software that interpreted terminal signals sent through the PC's serial ports.
+As the microcomputer revolution replaced the traditional – minicomputer + terminals – time-sharing architecture, hardware terminals were replaced by terminal emulators — PC software that interpreted terminal signals sent through the PC's serial ports.
 These were typically used to interface an organization's new PC's with their existing mini- or mainframe computers, or to connect PC to PC.
-Some of these PCs were running Bulletin Board System software.
+Some of these PCs were running bulletin board system software.

 Early operating system CLIs were implemented as part of resident monitor programs, and could not easily be replaced.
 The first implementation of the shell as a replaceable component was part of the Multics time-sharing operating system.
 In 1964, MIT Computation Center staff member Louis Pouzin developed the RUNCOM tool for executing command scripts while allowing argument substitution.
 Pouzin coined the term shell to describe the technique of using commands like a programming language, and wrote a paper about how to implement the idea in the Multics operating system.
 Pouzin returned to his native France in 1965, and the first Multics shell was developed by Glenda Schroeder.